team-socket/project-prep/project-pitch.md

    MVP

   A backend server that will work as a proper game of trivia.
+Add in a level of Authorization/Authentication as well as a database to store user information, possibly save scores.
 Maybe a chatroom as well between different users playing amongst one another.